zimiwang/Todo-List-Application/README.md

   2. Navigate into the repo

     cd 3321-project-Ziming-Wang
-  3. Run the main file
+  3. Run the main file by IDE
 ## Usage

 ## Contributing